sadli-mrcagney/pyclub/README.rst

 Note that the Portland feed distances are in feet.

-Hint: Use Pandas.
+Suggestion: use Pandas.

 Challenge 2
 ============
 Redo Challenge 1, but use the Brisbane feed, which has no distance data.

-Hint: Use Shapely and utm to calculate distances.
+Suggestion: use Shapely and utm to calculate distances.